[Updated August 2020]

-First things first, to book your flights online, you will need some basic information of the destination you’ll be flying to and information like the exact date you would like to fly to your destination and return home.
+To book your flights online, you will need some basic information of the destination you’ll be flying to, and your departure and return dates.
 You will, of course, also need all of your personal details that will appear on your flight ticket.
 To speed up the booking, it’s a good idea to have all of these details at hand.

-- Personal information – Full names (to be spelt exactly as it is in your ID or passport), date of birth, country of residence
+- Personal information – Full names (to be spelled exactly as it is in your ID or passport), date of birth, country of residence

-In South Africa, to book a local flight you will only need your identity number (ID) to do so.
+South African citizens only need their identity number (ID) to book a flight.
 Passengers over the age of 16 years old are allowed to travel within the country on their own and will only need to produce their original ID card and booking reference number to board a flight.
 Passengers under 16 years old will need written permission from their parents/guardians and their birth certificate.
-For more information on travelling with minors, have a look at Travelstart’s handy guide on flying with kids and information on unabridged birth certificates.
+For more information on travelling with minors, have a look at our guide on flying with kids and information on unabridged birth certificates.

 If you are flying locally and are a registered licensed driver, you may use this original form of identification to board your flight.
 Please note that your driver’s license will have to be valid for the dates you intend to fly domestically.

 When flying abroad, you will need to produce your original, valid passport at the check-in counter, as well as any visa that the country you’re flying to may need.
 Please remember that visas need to be applied for long in advance, so make sure to set plenty of time aside for that.